Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11 - Don't just count your directories, make your directories count: Script counts number of directories and sub-directories in the current directory.

 Task 12 - What's new: Scripts displays the 10 newest files in the current directory.

+Task 13 - Being unique is better than being perfect: Script output sorted list of words with no duplicates.